canjs/can-connect/docs/data_interface/getListData.md

 } );
 ```

-  @param {can-set/Set} set A object that represents the set of data needed to be loaded.
+  @param {can-query-logic/query} query A object that represents the set of data needed to be loaded.
 For example, `{complete: true}`
   might represent the set of all completed records.

   @return {Promise<can-connect.listData>} A promise that resolves to the [can-connect.listData] format like: